kgsolano/API-project-airbnb/README.md

 ## An Airbnb clone

 CastleBnB is an Airbnb fullstack application clone designed to mimic the functionalities of the original site.
-This site can be used to discover  new spots to book your next virtual vacation!
+This site can be used to discover majestic castles to enhance your stay.
+Book your next virtual vacation with CastleBnB!

+## Navigation

+Please log in by either signing up, logging in, or logging in as a demo user.
+Once logged in you will be able to explore the site's full functionality for creating a listing, editing a listing, and/or managing reviews.
+Bookings are coming soon!

 ## API Routes Documentation